 The tables below depict the effect in the Bank's ECL measurement upon potential, reasonably combined changes of forecasts in all macroeconomic indicators used for ECL estimation over the next 5 years (2025-2029), compared to the actual probability weighted macroeconomic scenarios.
 The values presented below for the weighted scenario are a probability weighted average where the applied probabilities are 30% for the optimistic macro forecast, 40% for the baseline macro forecast and 30% for the adverse macro forecast.
-The values presented for the optimal, adverse and baseline scenario correspond to the respective macro forecast scenario.
+The values presented for the optimistic optimistic macro forecast scenario.